DustinGrau/DuluthTheatre/docs/lighting-techlab.md

 In manual patching, you control each channel individually.
 With a fixture profile, the console groups those channels together and provides higher-level control.
 For this demonstration, we will use a generic RGB fixture profile rather than creating one from scratch.

-1. `[Patch]`
+1. Locate and press the `[Patch]` key on the console.
+2. If the prompt says "Patch Address" press the `[Format]` key to switch to "Patch Channel"
-2. Enter a channel number for the fixture: `1 [Enter]`
+3. Enter a channel number for the fixture: `1 [Enter]`
-3. Press the `{Type}` softkey
-4. Navigate to and select a Generic RGB fixture
+4. Click on the `Type` box on the right-hand side of the screen
+5. Click on the `Search` button and look for "Generic > LED RGB > LED RGB 8b [3]"
-5. Assign the starting DMX address: `@ 10 [Enter]`
+6. Assign the starting DMX address: `@ 10 [Enter]`

 **What does this do?**

-The console now understands that this fixture uses three DMX channels for color control.
+The console now understands that this fixture is an LED RGB device which uses three [3] DMX channels for color control, with 8-bit (8b) values 0-255 for brightness.
 Channel 1 now represents the entire fixture, not just a single DMX address.

-The console automatically maps:
+You will now see that this type appears to immediately take 3 addresses because the console automatically maps:

 * Red = DMX 10
 * Green = DMX 11